Work Permits: HKSAR and BNO passport holders

-uring the COVID-19 pandemic, where some countries have slashed their immigration quotas, Canada has not altered its goal to bring in the world’s brightest and the best, reunite family members, invite entrepreneurs who excel in what they do, and welcome young, ambitious, educated and progressive thinking individuals.
-Canada’s immigration ministry is on track to fulfill its goal of bringing in 1.2 million permanent residents from 2021 to 2023.There are scores of programs and initiatives throughout Canada’s provinces and territories in addition to the federally-run programs.
-Quebec has its own immigration program that is administered independently.
+uring the COVID-19 pandemic, some countries slashed their immigration quotas.
+Canada did not alter its goal to bring in the world’s brightest and the best, reunite family members, invite entrepreneurs who excel in what they do, and welcome young, ambitious, educated and progressive thinking individuals.
+Canada is on track to fulfill its goal of bringing in 1.45 million permanent residents by the end of 2025.There are programs and initiatives throughout Canada’s provinces and territories in addition to federally-run programs.

-In an announcement on February 4th, 2021 Immigration, Refugee and Citizenship, Canada (IRCC) Minister Marco Mendicino said that Hong Kong residents who had graduated from a Canadian Institution, or hold a foreign credential in a post secondary program of at least two years, in the past 5 years, will be eligible to apply for an open work permit of up to three years.
-As of Monday, February 8th, 2021 this initiative will be launched.
+In an announcement by Immigration, Refugee and Citizenship, Canada (IRCC) Minister Sean Fraser on February 6, 2023, Hong Kong residents who have graduated from a Canadian Institution, or hold a foreign credential in a post secondary program of at least two years, within the past ten years, are eligible to apply for an open work permit of up to three years.
+This initiative, which came into force on Monday, February 8th, 2021 has now been extended until February 7, 2025.

+If you have not graduated from a postsecondary school within the last ten years, there may be another opportunity for you.
 Here are some common immigration scenarios.
-This list is not exhaustive, so your personal situation may differ.
+This list is not exhaustive and your personal situation may differ.
 Self-assess your situation by considering these common scenarios:

-- Are you a citizen or a permanent resident of Canada with a family member who is not?
+- Are you a citizen or a permanent resident of Canada with a family member in Hong Kong who is not?
 (Spouse or children)?

 - Are you a skilled professional who once studied or worked in Canada?